eslamwael/Incorta-DevOps-Task/README.md

       name: psutil
       virtualenv: /etc/ansible/py_venv
 ```
+*Note: Although Virtual environment benefit is not clear here but in real projects it is used instead of local environment to help keep dependencies required by different projects separate by creating isolated python virtual environments for them -specially for site packages*

 - Clone the script from a public GitHub repo that acts as a server/master to a local directory with [Git Ansible module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html "Git Ansible module")  via “clone_script” playbook.
 ```yaml
 ## clone_script.yml